Sexism is a prejudice or discrimination

 your sexual orientation, you’re a man because you say and who you know you are.

+forum and say the same thing in the form of a debate, maybe in a paragraph.
 An example of a campaign where this is shown is the UN women ad series which shows images of women’s faces and google searches covering their mouth saying “women shouldn’t”, “Women cannot”, “Women should” and “Women need to”, and the searches below come up as all sexist finishes to the sentences.
 These google searches were real ones taken from online and used to make the audience think about the sexism that lives in our society.
 The same could definitely work the other way round with a woman degrading a man online in the exact same way.
 Our society today is full of cowards that hide behind facebook, twitter and instagram accounts.

 I am lucky that I live in a country where I